WinVector/Examples/rebalance/rw_example_R.md

 moving your threshold, this is in fact evidence of a missed interaction.

-It is our thesis that their is little benefit to re-balancing data and if there appears to be such a benefit it means you failded to use numeric scores (converted to a classification rule too early) or missed an interaction in your data (which can be fixed by a bit more feature engineering, the non-montone change suggests some interactions that can be introduced).
+It is our thesis that their is little benefit to re-balancing data and if there appears to be such a benefit it means you failed to use numeric scores (converted to a classification rule too early) or missed an interaction in your data (which can be fixed by a bit more feature engineering, the non-montone change suggests some interactions that can be introduced).